research

 MNs are an ancient cell type targeted by many diseases.
 As such, deep insight into these mechanisms could provide novel avenues into the pathogenesis of neurological disorders (e.g., SMA and ALS), as well as enhance in vitro protocols for MN disease modeling and drug screening.

-From the basic science perspective, our research program will provide a lens into transcriptional programs that cell-autonomously or non-cell-autonomously govern the final stages of MN development using a comparative platform to uncover conserved and divergent principles of nervous system development.
+From the basic science perspective, our research program will provide a lens into transcriptional programs that cell-autonomously or non-cell-autonomously govern the final stages of MN development using a comparative platform to uncover conserved principles of nervous system development.

 Context: